-For and easy dessert that’s sure to please, look no further than our decadent Butterfinger Pie.
-Although it takes only 15 minutes to whip up, this candy bar inspired treat is the peanut butter pie upgrade you won’t soon forget.
+For an easy dessert that’s sure to please, look no further than our decadent Butterfinger Pie.
+Although it takes only 15 minutes to whip up, this candy bar-inspired treat is the peanut butter pie upgrade you won’t soon forget.

 Baileys Pecan Pie